dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/plan/DESIGN_PLAN.md

         - point values of game objectives
         - number of levels, their starting configurations, and the order in which they are played
         - keys used for interaction **
+    - Entity
+        - Should define which of its properties are related to UI display
+        - Shouldn't have any javafx here (only references to images, etc)
 - Front End (draws things)
     - Objectives: Draw lots of images, including background, terrain, and entities.
     - What data does it need?